HELP AVAILABLE 24/7 - CALL NOW

 What are Tolerance and Dependence?

 Tolerance and dependence are physical aspects of drug use.
-Having one or the other does not necessarily mean you have a substance use disorder; however, they are essential to understand.
+Having one or the other does not necessarily mean you have a substance use disorder.
+But it can be a significant warming sign.

 Tolerance